 102 Gold OA journal.
 As with most Hybrid journals, there is no cost to authors publishing in

-103 the Parent Journal unless they want their article to be open access; the APC for doing so is
+103 the Parent journal unless they want their article to be open access; the APC for doing so is

 104 identical to that charged by the corresponding Mirror journal (median = $2600, range =

 105 $1318–$3750, Table 1).
-Mirror and Parent journals are cross-promoted on each others
+Mirror and Parent journals are cross-promoted on each others’

 106 websites, as are the publishers APC waiver policies.